This article goes over the details of these metrics and how these metrics correspond to ticket configurations. Learn more about ticket configurations.

 Cycle time updates when tickets move backward from a Done state.

-Cycle time only captures the time actively worked on the ticket.
-It does not include lead time where product managers, designers, or stake holders provided requirements before the ticket entered an Active state.
+Cycle time only captures the time a user actively worked on a ticket.
+It doesn’t include lead time when product managers, designers, or stakeholders provide requirements before the ticket enters an Active state

-Queue time is the total time a ticket is in a waiting state.
-The engineer working on the ticket may need to wait for feedback, QA, or review from team members.
-Queue time captures these moments in the ticket life cycle.
+An engineer working on a ticket may need to wait for feedback, QA, or review from team members.
+Queue time captures these moments in a ticket’s lifecycle.

-A queue time of 0h means the ticket has never been in a waiting status.
-Once the ticket enters a waiting status, queue time will start to accrue.
+A queue time of zero hours means the ticket has never been in a waiting state.
+Once a ticket enters a waiting status, its queue time starts to accrue.

 Backflow rate is the percentage of status transitions that move a ticket backwards through the ticket process.

-Backflow rate is calculated as:
+How Backflow rate is calculated:

 Backflow rate = Backflow transitions / Total transitions

 A transition across multiple columns at a single time only counts as a single transition for that ticket.
-For example, moving from Backlog to In Progress, would only represent one transition for that ticket.
+For example, in the image below, moving a ticket from Backlog to In Progress would only represent one transition for that ticket.